 Rolfing workshops in Japan - The report on the magazine Sotokoto Online

-At the end of last year, Mr. Masahiko Kushizaki, a Rolfer who completed the European training emailed me that; “Nicola, a Rolf movement faculty member of “European Rolfing Association”, is hoping to teach classes in Japan with Mr. Tahata,” I tried to sound out my feeling about the request. of Mr. Kushizaki, who loves surfing and has been enthusiastically pursuing waves around the world, says there is a person that he wants to introduce to me.
-According to him, Nikola seems to favor and be very interested in the technique using “Ma”and “Yield” that I have been reporting in the Journal of the Rolf Institute.The Rolf Movement ™,.
+At the end of last year, Mr. Masahiko Kushizaki, a Rolfer who completed the European training, emailed me that; “Nicola, a Rolf movement faculty member of “European Rolfing Association”, is hoping to teach classes in Japan with Mr. Tahata,” I tried to sound out my feeling about the request. of Mr. Kushizaki, who loves surfing and has been enthusiastically pursuing waves around the world, wishing that I meet Nicola.
+According to him, Nicola seems to favor and be very interested in the method using the concepts of “Ma”and “Yield” that I have been reporting in the Journal of the Rolf Institute.The Rolf Movement ™,.
 In recent years, Nicola has been further developing a unique theory that uses perception introduced by a European instructor, Hubert Godard.
 How does my work appear in Nicola’s eyes as he follows this trend?
 Co-hosting a workshop with someone that I have never met must be quite challenging.
-But, I decided to believe in Mr. Kushizaki's intuition.
+But, I decided to follow Mr. Kushizaki's intuition.

 One of the major themes throughout the two workshops was how to create a safe and secure “place”, which is the most basic in the treatment and session.
 The keyword was embodiment.
-The morning started with movement meditation guided by Nicola.
-By touching the pillars and tatami mats of the venue one by one, you were processing that you were inhabiting the space at this moment.
+The morning started with rooting awakenings guided by Nicola.
+By touching and contacting the pillars and tatami mats of the venue one by one, you were processing that you were inhabiting the space at that moment.
 The venue gradually became familiar, changing into a room where you felt home.

-Nikola speaks English, German and French in addition to his mother tongue Italian, and has a profound knowledge of Latin.He tries to convey the meaning of each word from the etymology and the sound.
+Nicola speaks English, German and French in addition to his mother tongue Italian, and has a profound knowledge of Latin.He tried to convey the meaning of each word from the etymology and the sound.
 There is “silence” in the sound of his voice, in the way to pause between words and in the subtlety of every movement.
 Even the occasional dynamic movements did not disturb the flow or the field.
 The reason for that must be partly because of his experience as a dancer.
 In the first half of the class, like a freestyle rap, one demo determined the following one.. .
-Most of those demon were works I had never tried.
-At the end of the third day, Nikola was deeply moved to tears.
+Most of those practica were works I had never tried.
+At the end of the third day, Nicola was deeply moved to tears.

-.The second workshop aimed to embody Dr. Rolf's quote; “gravity is the therapist”, and to practice the materials learned in the first one mainly on the massage table.
-The cycle from Nicola's demos to exchange sessions between students, sharing experiences, and then, to my demos continued.
-Nikola showed demos focusing on “silence” as the sound of gravity;whereas I demonstrated my work with an emphasis on the intersubjective “Ma” to feel comfortable.
+.The second workshop aimed to embody Dr. Rolf's quote; “gravity is the therapist”, and to practice the material learned in the first three days workshop, mainly on the massage table.
+The cycle from Nicola's demos and exchange sessions between students, sharing experiences, and then, to my demos continued.
+Nicola showed demos focusing on the importance of “silence” as the sound of gravity;whereas I demonstrated my work with an emphasis on the intersubjective “Ma” to feel comfortable.

 As an instructor, I experienced a feeling of vitality and a sense of tension as if conducting an experiment.
 Students were inspired by the demonstrations and practiced creatively..
 By sharing the experience as a whole, participants deepen their three-dimensionally understanding, which are embodied throughout the body before understanding in their brain.
-It became such a deep experience that the silence of each individual got deepened, and the affinity not only for gravity but also for the space gradually increased as practice was repeated..At the end , Costas, a Greek who attended the workshop gave us praiseful feedback quoting Aristotle's words for seeing us, instructors, inspiring each other.
+It became such a deep experience that the silence of each individual got deepened, and the affinity not only for gravity but also for the space gradually increased as practica were repeated..At the end , Costas, a Greek participant, gave us praiseful feedback quoting Aristotle's words for seeing us, instructors, inspiring each other.
 “One of the ideal that was considered to be the most valuable in ancient Greece was a friendship between good-hearted individuals who share the same values.
 I saw the friendship between you two.
 I hope that you keep the relationship.”

 A few months have passed since the workshops,, but the sound still is in my mind.
 Just as the sound of waves attenuate but never disappear, the vibrations that resonated together throughout the class seem to continue resonating in and around the body.